nebulab/playbook/source/internal-projects/nebulab.html.md

 ---

-Nebulab's leadership structure is slightly unconventional: rather than having one CEO, we have four directors which make decisions together—think of them as co-CEOs, if you want.
+Nebulab's leadership structure is slightly unconventional: rather than having one CEO, we have four managing partners which make decisions together—think of them as co-CEOs, if you want.
 Their main responsibility is to hire great people and support them in achieving the Nebulab's vision by constantly iterating on the company's policies and business strategy.

-The directors treat Nebulab as if it were a product.
+The managing partners treat Nebulab as if it were a product.
 They work in cycles of four weeks—these look somewhat like sprints, although they don't present much of the overhead of a regular Scrum process.
-Each director is welcome to create a ticket and pitch it for the upcoming cycle.
+Each managing partner is welcome to create a ticket and pitch it for the upcoming cycle.
 Tickets generally impact one or more of the company's strategic goals.

 We don't generally require consensus to make decisions: instead, we try to disagree and commit,